Knowing our point of view, Lois, a longtime believer in the QBQ! book, sent us this email:

 She wanted to work, but she was blocked at every turn.
 Unable to ever contact a live human being, she was eventually turned down over the Internet.

 Go ahead, execs and HR people, defend your processes.
 My response, though, will be this: You’re only hurting yourselves when you miss out on the best people.
 The pendulum has swung too far in this area.
-Be the outstanding organization that swings it back.
+Become an outstanding organization and swing it back.
 Make this a people business again.

 Now, with that mini-rant behind me, let’s be clear regarding the Kansas City Star article: It’s never good to become a victim.
 It’s always better to ask an accountable question—a QBQ—such as …